Having been wargaming for over 50 years, I thought I would set this website up as a record of my activities.

 Finally there is a section on Military Historical Research, containing a number of items of straight (ie not wargaming) matters which I have researched over the years.
-This includes a paper on the Authorised Establishments of the British Army (1802-1815), which has details of the organisational structure of infantry, cavalry, artillery, engineers and supporting units.
-There is also a paper on British Converged Light Battalions, the latter formed by converging all of the light infantry and rifle companies in each brigade, as well as a papers on Battalion Field Strengths during the Napoleonic Wars and Cavalry Squadron Field Strengths during the Napoleonic Wars plus several further papers.
+This section comprises two drop down sub-sections, one on Organisation and one on Tactics.
+The former includes a paper on the Authorised Establishments of the British Army (1802-1815), which has details of the organisational structure of infantry, cavalry, artillery, engineers and supporting units.
+It also includes a paper on British Converged Light Battalions, the latter formed by converging all of the light infantry and rifle companies in each brigade, plus several further papers.

 The right end of the Top Menu has a Contact page and a Search button.

 The postings on the Blog record my current model soldier production or wargaming activities.
 I also use this to announce any new pages published on the website.
 The blog postings below are in reverse chronological order, but can also be accessed by subject through the side menu.

 The Jacobites conducted several sieges, but were hampered by the lack of suitable artillery.
 This was partially solved by the landing of some heavier French guns in November 1745.
 These comprised 2 x 8 pounders, 2 x 12 pounders and 2 x 16 pounders.
 I decided to model these on my standard 18th Century ratio of one model per two real guns, so just one of each calibre.
 I use different manufacturers models to portray guns of different calibres and mix up carriages and tubes (gun barrels) to suit as shown below: